simmonsr/docs-1/Docs/wordpress/themes/myriad/demo_slideshow.md

 * Enter `fp-slideshow fp-preset-images` in the **Custom Variations** field.
 * Leaving everything else at its default setting, select **Save**.

+>> NOTE: If you are using the RocketLauncher package, and are not wanting to display more than one preset to display your website with Myriad, please remove the 'fp-preset-images' variation in the RokSprocket Widget - Custom Variations field so you can simply use RokSprocket's Image field to display your image.

 The widget should now be created and ready for use on the front page of your WordPress site.